Chewy Pumpkin Snickerdoodle Cookies

 Variations

-- Add Chocolate Chips: Mix in semi-sweet or dark chocolate chips for an extra sweet twist.
+- Incorporate Chocolate Chips: Add a handful of chocolate chips to the dough for an extra sweet surprise.

-- Make Them Vegan: Substitute the butter with coconut oil and use flax eggs instead of egg yolks.
+- Make it Vegan: Substitute the butter with a vegan alternative and use flaxseed meal mixed with water instead of egg yolks.

 How to Make Chewy Pumpkin Snickerdoodle Cookies

-Preheat your oven to 350 F (180 C).
-Line two baking trays with parchment paper and set them aside.
-This ensures your cookies won’t stick and will bake evenly.
+Preheat the oven to 350 F (180 C) and line two baking trays with parchment paper.
+This step ensures that your cookies bake evenly and don’t stick to the tray!

 Step 2: Brown the Butter